 - You must hold a full and valid EU Driving Licence with no more than three endorsement points (in exceptional circumstances a maximum of six points may be considered)

-- You must hold a minimum of a C1 Category provisional entitlement on your licence.
+- C1 provisional – you must hold a minimum of a C1 Category* provisional entitlement on your licence.
 C1 driver training must be completed in your own time prior to commencing employment.
 This may be funded by NWAS and reclaimed through salary

 - Able to undertake the full duties of the job role including manual handling of patients and equipment using appropriate support